Q&A: BACKGROUND CHECKS

 The process for faculty, academic appointees, postdoctoral researchers, student employees, and volunteers will be modeled on the process currently in place for staff:

-• First, individuals subject to a background check must execute an electronic written release authorizing the University to work with GIS to conduct a criminal history and registered sex offender check.
+• First, individuals subject to a background check must execute an electronic written release authorizing the University to work with Hire Right to conduct a criminal history and registered sex offender check.

 • Second, the check includes only felony convictions and is limited in retrospective reach to seven years.
 Arrests, convictions older than seven years, juvenile criminal records, and expunged and/or sealed records are not sought, obtained, or reviewed.

-• Third, GIS generates a report that shows either the absence of a criminal history and/or registered sex offender status, or provides detailed information regarding any positive results.
+• Third, Hire Right generates a report that shows either the absence of a criminal history and/or registered sex offender status, or provides detailed information regarding any positive results.

 • Fourth, depending on the employee category of the individual being checked, the contractor provides the report to the Office of the Provost (faculty and academic appointees), the cognizant Dean’s Office (postdoctoral researchers), HR (staff and volunteers), or Youth Program Coordinator (student volunteers, and student employees).